spotinst/help/src/docs/eco/getting-started/connect-your-aws-account.md

 ## Step 1

-Log in to your AWS management account (or single-member account if you are an MSP end customer).
+Log in to your AWS management account (or single, member account if you are an MSP end customer).

 ## Step 2